Rosa bracteata

-Rosa bracteata, commonly known as the Macartney rose, is a species of rose that is native to southern China and Taiwan, but is also present as an invasive in the US.
+Rosa bracteata, commonly known as the Macartney rose, is a species of rose that is native to southern China and Taiwan but is also present as an invasive in the United States.

 Etymology

-Rosa bracteata - bracteata referring to the notable bracts below the flowers - is commonly referred to as the Macartney rose.
+Rosa bracteata – bracteata referring to the notable bracts below the flowers – is commonly referred to as the Macartney rose.
 Its name links back to a German botanist, Johann Christoph Wendland, who is credited with naming the species.
-The name Macartney rose originates from the mid 18th century when it was named after George Macartney, the 1st Earl Macartney in England.
-According to the Global Invasive Species Database, this rose is also referred to by other names - though less commonly - such as the Chickasaw rose and the Fragrant White Climbing Rose, both of English origin, and shuo bao qiang wei, which is of Chinese origin.
+The name Macartney rose originates from the mid 18th century, when it was named after George Macartney, the 1st Earl Macartney in England.
+According to the Global Invasive Species Database, this rose is also referred to by other names – though less commonly – such as the Chickasaw rose and the fragrant white climbing rose, both of English origin, and shuo bao qiang wei, which is of Chinese origin.

 Description

 The Macartney rose is native to southern China and Taiwan, but is now considered to be an invasive species across many states in the United States ever since its introduction as an ornamental plant.